The-Tech-Lord/Charged-Mobs-Files/README.md

 ### Things to Know
 `README.md`: Will tell you about the application I've made and how to use it <br />
 `Update-Logs.txt`: These files are used to keep track of updates that I make <br />
-`SomeFileName.exe`: The executable file that you want to run <br />
+`SomeFileName.exe`: The executable file that you want to run (Of course the actual file won't be named `SomeFileName.exe`) <br />
+`Z_README` Folder: That folder is used to hold stuff like images for the `README.md` file that you are reading right now

 <hr>